intoc/csm/readme.md

 You can view helpful information about most of the options by mouseing over their titles.
 You can find the same information in this document under [Parameters](#Parameters).

-## A note on multi-threading
-Multi-threading can speed up draw times on sets of large images, especially with multiple processors/cores.
-Users with lower-end computers will probably want to stick with single-threading.

 ## File View
 Use `Tools -> View Files`, the corresponding button, or ctrl-F to make any changes to the file list.
 You can select multiple rows and remove them with the Delete key or the Remove button.
 If you made a